 Passwords are a significant method of protecting University systems against unauthorized use.
 Therefore you, as a University-provided account holder, are expected to change any pre-assigned default password at the first possible opportunity, to select strong passwords that are difficult to guess, and to safeguard them from casual observation or capture.
 Thereafter, any password for a University-provided account that might have been exposed to capture must be changed at once, and to something different enough from the original to provide the necessary security.

 Intentional sharing of passwords with associates, friends, or family is prohibited, unless required by the terms of University employment or the nature of the group to which the account has been assigned.
 If there are alternate and practical ways to share work-related information readily and securely, these should be used rather than one University employee’s being given the password of another.

 The University now also protects certain services and resources via multi-factor authentication.
 Eventually, all University-provisioned accounts will be registered for such authentication, requiring the account-holder(s) to register appropriate devices or carry a relevant token to be able to access the protected resources.
 Multi-factor authentication and strong account passwords also protect the account-holder against identity theft and against exploitive use of the account holder’s resources, access, and contact lists.

 A password used for access to a Princeton University account or resource should not be the same as those used to access non-University-affiliated resources.
 For example, account-holders should not use any of their University passwords as the password for a social media site, or a personal banking site, or other outside resources.

-An enhanced security profile (ESP) is a primary method of protecting access to some University services and data.
-As an account-holder, you are expected to protect the answers to your ESP security questions as you would protect your password.
+Once used more widely at the University, at this time an enhanced security profile (ESP) is a method of protecting access to only a few University services and data.
+Nonetheless, you are expected to protect the answers to your ESP security questions as you would protect your password.